http-tests/cache-tests/.github/CONTRIBUTING.md

 - `browser_only` - if `true`, will not run on non-browser caches.
 Default `false`.
 - `browser_skip` - if `true, will not run on browser caches.
 Default `false`.
 - `depends_on` - a list of test IDs that, when one fails, indicates that this test's results are not useful.
 Currently limited to test IDs in the same suite.
 Optional.
+- `spec_anchors` - An array of strings that represent anchors in the HTTP Caching specification related to this test.
+Optional.

 Possible members of a request object: